-

 Regulatory powers available

-As outlined in the Privacy regulatory action policy and the My Health Records Enforcement Guidelines, the Privacy Act, My Health Records Act and Part IVD of the Competition and Consumer Act confer a range of enforcement and other regulatory powers on the Commissioner, which are based on an escalation model.
+As outlined in the Privacy regulatory action policy and the My Health Records Enforcement Guidelines, the Privacy Act, My Health Records Act, Part IVD of the Competition and Consumer Act and the Digital ID Act all confer a range of enforcement and other regulatory powers on the Commissioner, which are based on an escalation model.
 These include the following powers:

 - directing an agency (but not an organisation) to give the Commissioner a privacy impact assessment (Privacy Act s 33D)

-- monitoring, or conducting an assessment of, whether personal information or CDR data is being maintained and handled by an entity as required by law (Privacy Act ss 28A and 33C; Competition and Consumer Act s 56ER)
+- monitoring, or conducting an assessment of, whether personal information, CDR data, or personal information within the meaning of the Digital ID Act, is being maintained and handled by an entity as required by law (Privacy Act ss 28A and 33C; Competition and Consumer Act s 56ER)

 - requiring an entity being assessed by the OAIC to give information or produce a document (Privacy Act s 33C)